 Professor Ernesto Spinelli

-Ernesto Spinelli has wide experience of teaching psychotherapists and supervisors, most recently as a Senior Fellow at Regent’s College School of Psychotherapy and Counselling Psychology.
+Ernesto Spinelli is a tutor for The Grove, who has wide experience of teaching psychotherapists and supervisors, most recently as a Senior Fellow at Regent’s College School of Psychotherapy and Counselling Psychology.
 In addition to his academic work he also maintains a private practice as a psychotherapist, executive coach and supervisor.
+(He doesn’t see clients at The Grove.)

 His frame is Existential Coaching, basing its approach upon the central assumption that life is an uncertain enterprise and that the one predictable thing we can say about it is that we will be confronted with the unpredictable at any point throughout our journey.